Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: A Necessary and Sufficient Condition

-The first part of assumption~\ref{a:co} is a finite moment restriction.
-The assumption is weakest when $p=1$, and in fact this minimal restriction cannot be omitted, since the forward looking restriction is stated in terms of expectations.
-Such a restriction is not well defined without finiteness of first moments.
-On the other hand, we might wish to choose $p$ to be larger when possible, in order to impose more structure on our solution (e.g., finiteness of second moments is necessary for many asymptotic results related to estimation).

-The ``eventually compact'' part of assumption~\ref{a:co} is a regularity condition, the details of which are given in appendix~\ref{s:ax}.
-Analogous conditions can be found in the literature on eigenfunction decompositions of valuation operators (see, e.g., assumption~2.1 in \cite{christensen2017nonparametric}).
-In section~\ref{s:ext} we show that the sufficiency component of theorem~\ref{t:bk} below continues to be valid when this regularity condition is dropped.
+In what follows, we call $V$ the \emph{valuation operator}.
+The first part of Assumption~\ref{a:co}, which requires that the cash flow process has $p$ finite moments after discounting, is weakest when $p=1$.
+In fact, this minimal restriction cannot be omitted, since \eqref{eq:fwl} is not well defined without finiteness of first moments.\footnote{We might wish to choose $p$ to be larger when possible, in order to impose more structure on our solution (e.g., finiteness of second moments for asymptotic results related to estimation).} The ``eventually compact'' part of Assumption~\ref{a:co} is a regularity condition related to the notion of compact linear operators, stated formally in Appendix~\ref{s:ax}.
+In Sections~\ref{s:aar}--\ref{s:aii} we discuss how to test this condition and review its implications.\footnote{Analogous conditions can be found in the literature on eigenfunction decompositions of valuation operators.
+See, for example, Assumption~2.1 in \cite{christensen2017nonparametric}.}